 The ten year chart starts to give us a bit more perspective.
 GTC has been on a downward trend for some time now, in the past it's sold several hundred percent higher than it does today.
 Even now it's still down 16% on where it was ten years ago, the market currently hates this stock and yet I am drawn to it.

 And now to the long range chart, stretching all the way back to Oct 2005.
 GTC hit its all-time low of 10p back in April 2010 after building a base in 2009.
 As it moved into 2011 it passed into the consolidation phase rising to the low 20's.
-Then, in 2012, it moved into the mark-up phase as the rally began which saw the stock top out at around £1 in early 2014, a 10-bagger in 4 years.
+Then, in 2012, it moved into the mark-up phase as the rally began which saw the stock top out at around £1 in early 2014, a 10-bagger in under 4 years.

 Since then the story hasn't been good, aside from the occasional short term rally it's been a continuous downward trend which has brought us right back to where we are now, hovering above the all-time low.